lhr-solar/BPS/Docs/source/Software/BSP.rst

     other is for Bare-Metal.
 The ``BSP_UART.h file`` has more information on how to use each function.

 Additional Considerations
-    Since the BPS cannot be changed during the race, the BLE module must be disabled before the race is started if it is able to change the code.
+    Since the BPS cannot be changed during the race according to ASC regulations(5.2.E.9), the BLE module must be disabled before the race is started if it is able to change the code.
     This can be done through software by not initializing the USART2 module or through hardware with a switch to turn off power to the BLE module, or just removing it all together.

 Fans BSP: Manthan Upadhyaya
 ==================================